-In this post, we’re going to discuss these drawbacks as well as the risks that you’re lead acquisition is prone to.
-So, let’s tackle these one by one headfirst.
+In this post, we’re going to discuss these drawbacks as well as the risks that your lead acquisition is prone to.
+So, let’s tackle these, one by one headfirst.

 Client-Agency Relationship Dip